Visual-Analytics-2024/VA-Project/README.md

 ![alt text](data/fig/traffic_flux_gate_over_day_for_each_cartype.png)

-**Insights**

-* Car type 1,2 and 3, visit most during the period 05-2015 to 10-2015. i.e. Summer till mid-fall.
-As winter starts the traffic flux decreases and starts picking up in summer 2016.
-* Car type 4,5 and 6 have the same pattern just with less variance.
-* Ranger Car 2P traffic movement is more or less the same throughout the year

 #### Aggregated over a week

 ![alt text](data/fig/traffic_flux_gate_over_week_for_each_cartype.png)

 **Insights**

+* Car types 1, 2, and 3 primarily visit during the period from 05-2015 to 10-2015, covering summer through mid-fall.
+As winter begins, traffic flux decreases, gradually picking up again in summer 2016.
-* Car type 4, 5 and 6 having 0 vehicles recorded for some weeks.
+* Car types 4, 5, and 6 follow a similar pattern with slightly less variation.
+* The traffic movement of Ranger Car 2P remains relatively consistent throughout the year.

+* The park encounters days where there is no recorded traffic for car types 4, 5, and 6.

 ### Traffic Flux at each Gate